Updated June 17, 2023

 Select employee_id from (Select rowno, employee_id from employee) where mod(rowno,2) =1

-The NVL2 (exp1, exp2, exp3) function checks the first expression exp1, if exp1 is not null then, the second expression exp2 is returned as a result.
-If the first expression exp1 is null, then the third expression exp3 is returned as a result.
+The NVL2 (exp1, exp2, exp3) function checks the first expression exp1; if exp1 is not null, the second expression exp2 is returned.
+If the first expression, exp1, is null, then the third expression, exp3, is returned.

-This has been a guide to List Of Advance SQL Interview Questions and Answers so that the candidate can crackdown these Advance SQL Interview Questions easily.
+This has been a guide to the List of Advanced SQL Questions and Answers so that the candidate can easily crack down on these Advance SQL Questions.
 You may also look at the following articles to learn more –